balancer/balancer-v2-monorepo/pkg/deployments/tasks/deprecated/20220908-weighted-pool-v2/readme.md

 > ⚠️ **DEPRECATED: do not use** ⚠️
 > This deployment has been deprecated in favor of a new version with critical fixes: [weighted-pool-v3](../../20230206-weighted-pool-v3/).
-> See https://forum.balancer.fi/t/reentrancy-vulnerability-scope-expanded/4345 for more details about the fixed vulnerability.
+> See this [forum post](https://forum.balancer.fi/t/reentrancy-vulnerability-scope-expanded/4345) for more details about the fixed vulnerability.

 Deployment of the `WeightedPoolFactory`, which allows creating Weighted Pools which include a number of improvements, including: